Hone logo

 Problem Description

-• A tree with only a single node.
+• Tree with only a root node.

 Examples